 Doctors of Physical Therapy are the leading health care providers offering programs that can help reduce ACL injuries and can even prevent them from occurring in the first place.
 For more information on how physical therapy can help you or your athlete recover and prevent injuries, contact PREP Performance Center today.

-ACL Injury Stats and Treatment:
+Treating ACL Injury and Stats:

 According to GetPT1st, “research shows that 26% of non-contact ACL injuries could be prevented by specific exercise programs.”
 At PREP Performance Center, we are dedicated not only to helping you recover from your ACL reconstruction, but we are also able to help you prevent further injuries from occurring in the future.